 The devil and all of his followers, have always tried to destroy those who chose to follow the Lord.
-The wicked are not satisfied that they are lost, but are constantly trying to get Christians to follow the devil too.
+The wicked are not concerned that they are lost, but are constantly trying to get Christians to follow the devil too.

 Psalm 37:13 “The Lord shall laugh at him: for he seeth that his day is coming.”